 embody proposed rules for testing labs.
 Moreover, tips that

-would allow current medical cannabis dispensaries or caregiver operations to
+would allow present medical cannabis dispensaries or caregiver operations to

-start promoting to adult-use shoppers, or switch current stock into the
+start promoting to adult-use customers, or switch present stock into the

-new market, will not be included within the rules as they’re constituted
+new market, aren’t included within the rules as they’re constituted

 at the moment.